 Beijing’s nervousness over the Sher Bahadur Deuba government’s firm intention of bringing its relations with India back on track and its growing closeness with Washington became apparent at a recent meeting between top officials of both the countries.

 China had managed to bring Nepal under its spell during the rule of the communist Prime Minister Khadga Prasad Sharma Oli, during which ties with India weakened considerably.
-Beijing had also forced Kathmandu to desist from signing the under which the US will extend a US $500 million grant to Nepal for producing clean energy, undertake climate change mitigation measures and for power and infrastructure projects.
+Beijing had also forced Kathmandu to desist from signing the Nepal compact of the Millenium Challenge Corporation under which the US will extend a US $500 million grant to Nepal for producing clean energy, undertake climate change mitigation measures and for power and infrastructure projects.

 Oli had staved off signing the agreement for the US grant at China’s behest.
 But the Nepali Congress government led by Sher Bahadur Deuba ultimately ratified the agreement in late February this year.
 China has not taken too kindly to Kathmandu defying its wishes and trying to forge closer ties with Washington.